MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-230-Steam-Locomotive-Inspection-Maintenance-Standards/subpart-C-Steam-Locomotives-Tenders/subjectgroup-ECFR883059252c7c0bd-Running-Gear/section-230.100.md

 (1) Axles that are bent;

-(2) Collars that are broken, cracked, or worn to1/4 inch or less in thickness;
+(2) Collars that are broken, cracked, or worn to 1/4 inch or less in thickness;

 (3) Truck axles that are unsafe on account of usage, accident, or derailment;

 (4) A fillet in the back shoulder that is worn out; or

-(5) A gouge between the wheel seats that is more than1/8 of an inch in depth.
+(5) A gouge between the wheel seats that is more than 1/8 of an inch in depth.

 (b) *Tender truck journal condemning defects.* Tender truck journals with any of the following defects shall be removed from service immediately and repaired :